Suldaan Said Ahmed: Life and career

 Said Ahmed was born in Mogadishu and immigrated to Finland in 2008 through family reunification.
 He lived in Kontiolahti, North Karelia, and moved to Helsinki in 2011.
 Said Ahmed has a security guard education and has also worked as a community worker for the Helsinki Deaconess Foundation.

 Said Ahmed was elected to the Helsinki City Council in the 2017 municipal elections and re-elected in 2021.
 In the 2019 parliamentary election Said Ahmed became a vice deputy.
 As the MP Paavo Arhinmäki was selected the Helsinki Deputy Mayor, Said Ahmed took his place in September 2021.
+He was not reelected in the 2023 parliamentary election.

 Family

 Suldaan Said Ahmed is the brother of the footballers Ahmed Said Ahmed and Abdulkadir Said Ahmed.